 If you ever questioned whether you should sell stocks for a loss, tax loss harvesting may be the answer you were looking for.

-After reading this post, you will understand what tax loss harvesting is, the benefits of tax loss harvesting, and the rules you need to keep in mind when performing tax loss harvesting so you do it properly.
+After reading this post, you will understand what tax loss harvesting is, the benefits of it, and the rules you need to keep in mind when performing tax loss harvesting so you do it properly.

 What is Tax Loss Harvesting?